 We encourage you to take a look at these helpful resources as a way to understand current topics, trends and ideas shaping sustainablitity in modern business practice.

 B-Corp is a non-profit leading the way in creating an organized system for success and accountability in business.
 By awarding designated B-corp certifications to qualified candidates, they seek to promote a future where business is used as a force for good.
 B-corp is recognized for establishing the triple-bottom-line approach to corporate success and sustainability, whereby people and planet are considered equally important to profit.
-Esquire magazine reported that, “B corps might turn out to be like civil rights for blacks or voting rights for women – eccentric, unpopular ideas that took hold and changed the world”.
+Esquire Magazine reported that, “B corps might turn out to be like civil rights for blacks or voting rights for women – eccentric, unpopular ideas that took hold and changed the world.”
 As a B-corp certified company, Ecologic Designs is proud to be participating in progressive, thought provoking movements that are changing the business world.
 Look to the crew at B Corp as an important resource for any questions you may have about how to make your business perform more sustainably.

 Since the late 1990’s, GRI has pioneered sustainability reporting from an extracurricular business practice into a modern necessity.
 As an independent organization, GRI seeks to work with businesses, governments and a variety of other organizations to understand the impacts they make on critical sustainability issues.
-The goal being to empower informed decision making and create a global perspective favoring positive change in the business world.
+The goal being to empower informed decision-making and create a global perspective favoring positive change in the business world.

-Earth 911 is the perfect rescource to find information on the green topics and discussions that mean most to you.
+Earth 911 is the perfect resource to find information on the green topics and discussions that mean the most to you.
 They’ve created an insightful platform that has evolved into a thriving community hub.
 Part blog, part resource library, Earth 911 has played an influential part in spreading the word about new innovations in sustainability, wellness and lifestyle, with the expressed intention of helping their viewers find “their own shade of green”.

 Nearly 40 years ago, volunteer members within the community came together to brainstorm ways to bring innovative recycling solutions to Boulder, CO.
 In the early days, they were responsible for helping Boulder become one of the first 20 communities in the United States to implement residential curbside recycling.
 More recently they created CHaRM (Center for Hard-to-Recycle Materials), Colorado's first community recycling center for electronic waste and other unusual materials.
-They’ve created numerous educational programs as a rescource for schools all over the Front Range, as well as operate a community recycling hotline (303-444-6634) to answer any questions regarding recycling and waste reduction.
+They’ve created numerous educational programs for schools all over the Front Range, as well as operate a community recycling hotline (303-444-6634) to answer any questions regarding recycling and waste reduction.
 Today, Eco-cycle is one of the largest non-profit recyclers in the United States with over 750 volunteers nationwide.